MaazMS/python/python/Thread/DOC/README.md

 t.start()
 ```

 #### Multithreading in action
+1. multiple threads running at the same time and performing different tasks in a single program.
 1. create multiple thread
-2. start all thread at a time.
+1. start all thread at a time.
-3. thread are executing concurrently
+1. thread are executing concurrently
 ```
 obj = myThread()
 t = Thread(target=obj.dispalynumber)